NickRMD/pvz-web/README.md

 ## ⚠️ Disclaimer

 This is a fan project and is not affiliated with or endorsed by **PopCap Games** or **Electronic Arts**.
 All assets, characters, and concepts from the original *Plants vs Zombies* are the property of their respective owners.

+## 📝 License

+This project is not licensed for commercial use.
+It is a fan-made project created for educational and entertainment purposes only.
+All rights to the original *Plants vs Zombies* game, characters, and assets belong to **PopCap Games** and **Electronic Arts**.
+No copyright infringement is intended.